hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  #### 3
- # What next!
-What can students do once they have done the basics?
+ # Teaching issues and frustrations over the last few years.

  #### 4